Who qualifies for a Hearing Dog?

 How long does it take to receive a Hearing Dog?

-Our wait list is approximately one year.
+Our wait list has grown to about two years.
+We place about 30-40 dogs per year and have over 80 people on the wait list and it is always growing.
 Training takes between six to eight months and once we feel there is a good match for the recipient, custom training and public socialization is started.
 Activity level, lifestyle, and health of the applicant are all considered in the matching process.
 Dogs trained for persons with special needs and requirements, such as hypoallergenic dogs, may require more time.
 Great care is taken to make a good match between applicant and dog.

 Can I legally take my Hearing Dog with me everywhere I go?